 As many of the readings have a strong visual component the workshop will take place online, making use of document-sharing.
 No prior mathematical knowledge is required beyond the ability to count and add!

 * a fib poem is structured according to a number sequence known as the Fibonacci sequence.

 Tuesday 24th August 10.00-12.00 online

-Marian Christie taught maths in schools before completing a Master’s degree in creative writing with the Open University in 2019.
+Marian Christie has Master’s degrees in mathematics and creative writing, and was a high school teacher of mathematics for many years.
 She has long been conscious of the poetry of mathematics: its ability to express complex ideas elegantly and succinctly, its exploitation of patterns to infer deep connections between seemingly unrelated fields, its use of abstract forms to convey profound insights into universal interactions.
 Her work has been published widely, including four poems in The Bridges 2020 Anthology of Mathematical Poetry.